NLA Landlord Membership packages start from as little as £0.96* per week!

 *Terms and conditions apply

-NLA Accreditation is purely based on Landlord Development and good management practice.
+NLA Accreditation is purely based on landlord development and good management practice.
+We recognise the commitment to best practise and a professional standard of management that accredited landlords can operate across their stock.
 It is a national scheme which offers greater consistency for all landlords, tenants and councils to recognise.

 How do I become accredited?

 There are three ways that you can become acccredited with the NLA :